 The disclosures contained in this MD&A regarding the Company's mineral properties has been prepared by, or under the supervision of, Michael Dufresne, M.Sc., P.Geol., a principal of APEX Geoscience Ltd. and a Qualified Person for the purposes of National Instrument 43-101.

 Approval

-The Board of Directors has approved the disclosure in this MD&A on the recommendation of the Audit Committee on November 26, 2021.
+The Board of Directors has approved the disclosure in this MD&A on November 25, 2022.

 Other Information

 Additional information related to the Company is available for viewing on SEDAR at www.sedar.com.